Yusin2Chen/Yusin2Chen.github.io/_posts/2025-05-27-Geoparquet.md

 Key DuckDB features utilized:

-- Direct Parquet Querying

-  : DuckDB can directly query one or more Parquet files, including those stored in cloud object storage.
+- Direct Parquet Querying: DuckDB can directly query one or more Parquet files, including those stored in cloud object storage.

   Python